at15/tinycache/README.md

 KV

 - [x] copy the interface
-- [ ] in memory cache
+- [x] in memory cache
-  - [ ] bucket, max 255 keys is per bucket or entire cache?
+  - [x] bucket, max 255 keys is per bucket or entire cache?
 Should be entire cache otherwise there is no limit on number of buckets.
-  - [ ] eviction policy, each operation can have different policy in options???
+  - [x] eviction policy, each operation can have different policy in options???
-  - [ ] ttl (lazy or run in background)
+  - [x] ttl (lazy or run in background)
-  - [ ] test
+  - [x] test

 Server

 - [ ] grpc
-- [ ] http
+- [x] http
-- [ ] metrics
+- [x] metrics, using prometheus
 - [ ] client in the cli
 - [ ] redis protocol? (if I have time)